Encorpluptit/CPE_matchstick_2018/README.md

 The program’s output (error messages included) must correspond to the examples below.

-Error messageswhich happens during a game and which are destined to the player must be displayed on the standardoutput.
+Error messages which happens during a game and which are destined to the player must be displayed on the standardoutput.

 In case of bad input, you must ask for the line by displaying “Line:” again, and it’s up to the player to indicate again the line he/she wants to play on.